viere61/Resonate-Data-Lab-Website/manifesto/resonate-data-lab-manifesto.md

 - Sound is intimate.
 - Sound is layered storytelling with different layers prominent or not for different listeners.
 - Sound is as ever present as everyday life.

+## Liuyi' Sound is
+- Sound is a fundamental part of how I perceive, understand, and interact with the world.
+- Sound is information.
+- Sound is a medium for communication.
+- Sound is a medium for spoken language.
+- Sound is memories.
+- Sound is warning.
+- Sound is awareness.
+- Sound is more than physical.
+- Sound is a design element.
+- Sound is context.